apptainer/apptainer-userdocs/fakeroot.rst

 an environment variable setting of ``FAKEROOTDONTTRYCHOWN=1``.

-For example, with a definition file called ``my.def`` containing this for a RHEL-derived system:
+For example, with a definition file called ``my.def`` containing this for a RHEL-derived container:

 .. code:: {command}